tensorlayer/TensorLayer/docs/_build/html/_sources/user/more.txt

 Applications
 ============

-There are some good applications implemented by TuneLayer.
+There are some good applications implemented by TensorLayer.
 You may able to find some useful examples for your project.
 If you want to share your application, please contact hao.dong11@imperial.ac.uk.